khanmtariq45/todo/README.md

 @UserId INT
 AS
 BEGIN
-    -- Step 1: Identify which IDs are parents (for hasChild) DROP TABLE IF EXISTS #Orphans;
+    -- Step 1: Identify parents for hasChild
+    DROP TABLE IF EXISTS #Orphans;
     SELECT DISTINCT ParentID
     INTO #Orphans